blindnet-io/privacy-components-web/README.md

 > **Warning**
 >
-> Privacy Components for the web are still at a very early stage of development.
-Expect incomplete documentation and breaking changes on a regular basis.
+> The blindnet web modules are still at a very early stage of development.
+There may be breaking changes during this period.

 ## Community